State Policy Network

 - Tracie Sharp, President and CEO

-- Crystal Bouziden Baker, Manager of Donor Relations
+- Crystal Bouziden Baker, Senior Director of Development

-- Todd Davidson, Director of Policy Leadership Development (former fiscal policy analyst for SPN member the Kansas Policy Institute and founder of the SPN associate member the Bastiat Society of Wichita)
+- Todd Davidson, Senior Director of Strategic Development (former fiscal policy analyst for SPN member the Kansas Policy Institute and founder of the SPN associate member the Bastiat Society of Wichita)

 - Lynn Harsh, Vice President of Strategy

-- Cindy Kilduff, Director of Foundation and Organization Relations
+- Cindy Kilduff, Senior Director of Institutional Giving

 - Juliana McMahan, Executive Assistant